top of page

 To Apply:

 Go to CCFA Apply.
-Further program requirements and exceptions are listed on the linked 2021-22 CCFA Terms and Conditions (pdf).
 For factsheets and the official guidance manual for the Mobility Options program go to Resources section of the CCFA Mobility Options page.

 If you are specifically interested in the e-bike program and have further questions about the program, you can send the Air District an email at cleancarsforall@baaqmd.gov .